norbertherbert/abeehive/target/release/README.md

-This pre-compiled executables can be used to edit configuration files of Abeeway AT2 devices.
+These pre-compiled executables can be used to edit configuration files of Abeeway AT2 devices.
 Please download and run the appropriate binary file.

 - Windows executable: `abeehive.exe`